-Restrictions on the maximum number of dredges carried or the maximum number of sacks that may be harvested daily will be established seasonally by the Commission on Marine Resources.
+Restrictions on the maximum number of dredges carried and the maximum number of sacks that may be harvested daily will be established seasonally by the Commission on Marine Resources.

-DEFINITIONS TO KNOW
+DEFINITIONS TO KNOW Approved Area

-APPROVED AREA A classification used to identify a growing area where harvest for direct marketing is allowed.
+A classification used to identify a growing area where harvest for direct marketing is allowed.